What are some good recipes for pecan pie bark? Is this a pecan pie? What are some of the best flavors for pecan bark?

 - Preheat the Oven: Set your oven to 350°F (175°C).
 Line a baking sheet with parchment paper or foil, ensuring it covers the entire surface, and spray lightly with non-stick spray.

-- Make the Caramel Sauce: In a medium saucepan, melt the butter and brown sugar over medium heat, stirring continuously.
+- How do you make caramel sauce?In a medium saucepan, melt the butter and brown sugar over medium heat, stirring continuously.
 Bring the mixture to a boil and cook for 3-4 minutes until thickened.
-Remove from heat and stir in the vanilla extract and salt.
+Remove from heat and stir in vanilla extract and salt.

 - Add the Pecans: Stir the chopped pecans into the caramel sauce until they’re fully coated.

-- Pour and Spread: Carefully pour the pecan caramel mixture over the crackers, spreading it evenly with a spatula to cover all the crackers.
+- Pour and SpreadCarefully pour the pecan caramel mixture over the crackers, spreading it evenly with a spatula to cover all the crackers.

 - Bake: Place the baking sheet in the oven and bake for 10-12 minutes, or until the caramel is bubbly and the pecans are golden.

-- Cool and Break: Remove from the oven and let it cool completely.
+- Cool and Break: Remove from oven and let it cool completely.
 Once cooled, break the bark into pieces.
 If desired, drizzle with melted chocolate for an extra layer of sweetness.

 Notes